KoljaB/RealtimeSTT/README.md

 - **on_recorded_chunk**: A callback function that is triggered when a chunk of audio is recorded.
 Submits the chunk data as parameter.

 - **debug_mode** (bool, default=False): If set, the system prints additional debug information to the console.

+- **print_transcription_time** (bool, default=False): Logs the processing time of the main model transcription.
+This can be useful for performance monitoring and debugging.

+- **early_transcription_on_silence** (int, default=0): If set, the system will transcribe audio faster when silence is detected.
+Transcription will start after the specified milliseconds.
+Keep this value lower than `post_speech_silence_duration`, ideally around `post_speech_silence_duration` minus the estimated transcription time with the main model.
+If silence lasts longer than `post_speech_silence_duration`, the recording is stopped, and the transcription is submitted.
+If voice activity resumes within this period, the transcription is discarded.
+This results in faster final transcriptions at the cost of additional GPU load due to some unnecessary final transcriptions.

+- **allowed_latency_limit** (int, default=100): Specifies the maximum number of unprocessed chunks in the queue before discarding chunks.
+This helps prevent the system from being overwhelmed and losing responsiveness in real-time applications.

+- **no_log_file** (bool, default=False): If set, the system will skip writing the debug log file, reducing disk I/O. Useful if logging to a file is not needed and performance is a priority.

 #### Real-time Transcription Parameters